salah-jr/My-blog-articles/cm24oq6bw000509l38aghbhxs.md

 ### **✨HTTP Streaming**

-With HTTP request–response APIs, clients send a request, and the server responds with a fixed-length message.
-But using HTTP Streaming, the server can keep the connection open and continue sending data in real-time.
+With HTTP request-response APIs, clients send a request, and the server responds with a fixed-length message.
+But by using HTTP Streaming, the server can keep the connection open and continue sending data in real-time.

 To enable streaming, one approach is to use the `Transfer-Encoding: chunked` header, which tells the client to expect chunks of data.
 Another approach is server-sent events (SSE), which works well with browsers via the `EventSource` API.